Summer’s a great time to “go mobile”

 - Hang up the phone or close the door and call your utility company’s verified, direct phone number to verify a payment or amount due.
 You can find this number on your utility company’s website or on your utility bill.
 Request to see identification before allowing an employee or contractor near you or into your residence.

-- Contact 911 if you feel your safety is threatened reporting it to the local police.
-If the call is made to 911 first, the police have a better chance of immediate apprehension.
+- Contact 911 if you feel your safety is threatened and report it to the local police.
+If the call is made to 911 first, the police have a better chance of immediately apprehending the perpetrator.

 - After the call is placed to 911, please call and report the incident to the local utility provider and the Better Business Bureau that serves your state.